moosetraveller/autogis-notes/README.md

 **Note:** Make sure that you have a backup before following this guide.
 The author is not responsible for any data loss.
-This workflow worked for the author's environment and may need some adjustment for other environments and operating system.
+This workflow worked for the author's environment and may need some adjustment for other environments and operating systems.

 ## Setup a Geo-Python Environment on Ubuntu 18.04/20.04
 - https://github.com/moosetraveller/gis-test-env#setup-on-ubuntu-1804-or-2004